RadMap/documentation/source/user_guide.rst

     properties of a dose map.
 Examples of less meaningful settings could, but does not need to, be:

-    * Exposing a dose map to radiation fields that is highly non-homogeneous over a surface of the does map.
+    * Exposing a dose map to radiation fields that are highly non-homogeneous over parts of the does map.
 The concept of effective dose (measured over the whole body) might lose its meaning in this case.

-    * Exposing a dose map to fields form several sources and using geometry settings like AP or PA.
+    * Exposing a dose map to fields from several sources and using geometry settings like AP or PA.
 In an exposure situation with several sources, a single exposed person cannot have her or his back side/front side facing each source.
 ROT or ISO would be more meaningful settings in this case.

 .. admonition:: *Interact*